opensource4you/astraea/README.md

 11. --partitioner: the partitioner to use in producers
 12. --jmx.servers: the jmx server addresses of the brokers
 13. --key.distribution: Name of the distribution.
 Available distribution names: "uniform", "zipfian", "latest".
 Default: (No key)
-14. --report.path: A path to place the CSV file.
+14. --report.path: A path to place the report file.
 Default: (no report)
 15. --report.format: Select output file format.
 Available format: "csv", "json".

 ---